infracost/infracost/CONTRIBUTING.md

 	docker build --no-cache -t infracost/infracost-atlantis:latest .
 	docker push infracost/infracost-atlantis:latest
 	```
+6. Update the [Infracost API](https://www.infracost.io/docs/integrations/infracost_api) to use the latest version.

-6. Wait for the [infracost brew PR](https://github.com/Homebrew/homebrew-core/pulls?q=infracost) to be merged.
+7. Wait for the [infracost brew PR](https://github.com/Homebrew/homebrew-core/pulls?q=infracost) to be merged.
-7. Announce the release in the infracost-community Slack announcements channel.
+8. Announce the release in the infracost-community Slack announcements channel.
-8. Update the docs repo with any required changes and supported resources.
+9. Update the docs repo with any required changes and supported resources.
-9. Close addressed issues and tag anyone who liked/commented in them to tell them it's live in version X.
+10. Close addressed issues and tag anyone who liked/commented in them to tell them it's live in version X.

 If a new flag/feature is added that requires CI support, update the repos mentioned [here](https://github.com/infracost/infracost/tree/master/scripts/ci#infracost-ci-scripts).
 For the GitHub Action, a new tag is needed and the release should be published on the GitHub Marketplace.
 For the CircleCI orb, the readme mentions the commit prefix that triggers releases to the CircleCI orb marketplace.